 Although mobile devices such as tablets and smartphones were once considered to be something of a status symbol for techies, they have gained acceptance from consumers and businesses.
 In fact, they are becoming more common than traditional laptops.
+While VARs might see laptop sales slip as a result of this new trend, the transition toward tablets and smartphones also creates new opportunities for VARs.
+This article examines a few of the ways in which VARs may be able to capitalize on the latest mobile device trends.

 Deployment and configuration assistance